linmonsv/LearnAlgorithm/README.md

 world could be, not a complete description of it.
 To obtain the latter, you have to combine the theory with data

+## Candidates that don’t make the cut
+Mathematicians like to say that God can disobey the laws of physics, but even he cannot defy the laws of logic. is may be so, but the laws of logic are for deduction; what we need is something equivalent, but for induction